ex0-tekk/Diabolist-VR/Readme.md

 #
 [5]
 ## MCM Recorder Auto-Load Settings
 #### Start DVR through SKSE on the top right section of ModOrganizer, once you finish creating a new character and you spawn into the starting area it will spam the top of your screen with MCM mods being enabled in DVR, It will also Auto-Load and streamline ALL Highly Recommeneded and Critical specific settings for DVR.
-[MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) These Auto-Load settings are Highly Recommended and some are CRITICAL for the best DVR experience.
+These Auto-Load settings are Highly Recommended and some are CRITICAL for the best DVR experience.
 This process will give users a notification if they try to interrupt and it will warn them to let it finish, when it's done loading you will be notified.
 ![Finished DVR MCM Setup2](https://user-images.githubusercontent.com/78007822/156894808-f57a4461-6c00-4692-9be7-a5034f7ddf26.png)
 ![Finished DVR MCM Setup3](https://user-images.githubusercontent.com/78007822/156894810-ed5bf4f2-f158-4fe5-91e6-84b5fb4db75b.png)
-#### The MCM Recorder nexus link is provided above for further information, the author provides a short YouTube video to help you fully understand how this mod works.
+#### The [MCM Recorder](https://www.nexusmods.com/skyrimspecialedition/mods/61719) nexus link is provided for further information, the author provides a short YouTube video to help you fully understand how this mod works.
 #
 [5a]
 ## Fine-Tuned Challenge